Identification of Roadway Design and Infrastructure Factors Influencing ADAS Systems in Mitigating Rural Roadway Departure Crashes

 • Contract Type: Firm-Fixed-Price (FFP) purchase order.

-• Period of Performance: 30 months (24 months for project completion, 6 months for review).
+• Period of Performance: 30 months (24 months for project completion, 6 months for review) from the date of award.

 People